joeladhola/myduka/readme.md

 Hint: - making a sale is  exactly like adding stock
 **
 Use data tables for your products and sales data

+Make a Sale
+To only make sales if we have enough stock

+to make sales and update stock

+task;
+- attempt to update stock after making sale
+- only make sales if you have enough stock
+- write the following sql queries in python ;
+1. sales per day
+2. sales per product
+3. profit per day
+4. profit per product

+sales per product
+- sales - product
+foreign key - a primary key in another table used to link tables

+select products.name,sum(sales.quantity * products.seling_price) as revenue from products join sales on products.id = sales.pid group by(products.name);

+HINT: for per day
+date.function